craniosacral and fascial methods for infants

 • Loretta Arvizu, LMT, CCST — Loretta has worked with babies in a number of ways throughout her career: as a nurse, as a lactation consultant and as a craniosacral practitioner.
 She brings decades of experience supporting families and infants, as well as supporting students as they deepen their skills.
 Learn more about her here (scroll down).

-The clinic is held on Fridays—with several appointment times:
+The clinic is held on Saturdays—with several appointment times:

 Click here to schedule your child's session.
 You are welcome to come to the clinic as often as you'd like until your child is 1 year old.